arhamansari11/LeetCode-Starter-Kit/README.md

 # LeetCode-Starter-Kit
-This repository contains links to LeetCode problems that I've solved, specially curated for beginners.
-Each problem is categorized by difficulty and topic, making it easy for you to navigate and practice.
-Start your coding journey here and build a strong foundation in problem-solving!
+Welcome to the LeetCode-Starter-Kit repository!
+This repo contains links to LeetCode problems that I've solved, curated especially for those who are just starting their LeetCode journey.
+Each problem is categorized by difficulty and topic to help you navigate and practice efficiently.
+Start your coding adventure here and build a solid foundation in problem-solving!